kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/compact-a-database.md

    2024-08-09T20:03:38.215Z [Error] [] locateLatestSafeTarget: Not enough history to safely compact.
 Aborting.
    ```

-   If you have enough history for compaction to succeed, you should see a message similar to the following:
+   If you have enough history for compaction to succeed, you should see a message in the terminal similar to the following:

    ```text
    2024-08-13T18:11:30.991Z [Debug] [] Latest Common BlockHeight: 4115162